Arizona / California · West

 When is the best time to fish Lake Havasu for bass?

 Spring pre-spawn (March–April) produces the largest fish at Lake Havasu.
 Spawning bass move onto flat sandy and rocky pockets.
-Fall is the most consistent season for numbers — schooling bass on main lake points.
+Fall is the most consistent season for numbers.

 What is Lake Havasu like for bass fishing in summer?